bridgewire/hodor_picontroller/README.md

 # Prior Art

-As the original designer is out of contact, the precise provenance of the original design for Bridgewire's door controller is not known.
+As the original designer is currently out of contact, the precise provenance of the original design for Bridgewire's door controller is not known.
 That said, other projects of a similar nature may be found on the web including:

 * [Pi-Lock](http://www.pi-lock.com/)
 * [Simple RFID Door Lock System](https://hackaday.com/2016/09/25/simple-rfid-door-lock-system/) on [Hackaday](https://hackaday.com)